Want to learn step-by-step how I built my Niche Site Empire up to a full-time income?

 Going forward, I'm not just going to give up on my sites that were penalized.
 I had some pretty decent sites that were hit including 2 of the sites that I purchased this year.
 The “Adsense” site and “Site 3” were both penalized; while the Pinterest site and “Site 4” are still doing just fine.

 One of the sites I bought (Site 3) was on track to do close to $4k in revenue this month…so its stings.
 This will be the first site I try to recover.
-In addition, aPennyShaved.com was closing in on $4,000 in revenue this month as well, so Perrin is going to recover that one.
+In addition, aPennyShaved.com was closing in on $4,000 in revenue this month as well, so Perrin is going to recover that one by rebranding the site and maybe picking up a new theme along with several other steps.

 Perrin's Recovery Plan is this: